Tailored support to meet your needs and build inner resources for positive change.

 Book a chat so we can see what you might need.

-Why should healthcare workers and teachers consider group supervision?
+Why should healthcare workers consider group supervision?

 For workers in a helping role, professional supervision is an essential component of the work: it supports positive outcomes for clients, maintenance of ethical standards, the development of skills and, importantly, the wellbeing of workers.
 Whilst most workplaces strive to offer regular supervision, the reality is often far from ideal.
 This blog explores how supervision groups outside of your workplace can offer a much needed space for reflection, connection and mutual support for teachers and healthcare workers.